 5 Use Cases for Enriched Data in the Insurance Industry

 At its core, the insurance industry is about accurately predicting risk, pricing policies to sufficiently cover that risk, and minimizing fraud.
-Enriched data such as geospatial data adds richness and location context to existing information about policyholders, insured properties, and more.
+Enriched data such as geospatial data adds richness and location context and accurate insurance characteristics to existing information about policyholders, insured properties, and more.

 For data-driven insurance companies, data about properties and locations and the physical characteristics of those properties and locations provide a competitive advantage.
 Here are some examples of how this type of enriched data can improve profitability in the insurance industry.

-1. Improve accuracy of underwriting and pricing decisions
+1. Improve accurate insurance of underwriting and pricing decisions

 For many years, the insurance industry has treated location as a coarse-grained data point.
 Insurance policies, for example, have traditionally factored in information about the city, town, or zip code in which an individual policyholder lives and works.
 When every insurance company in the market is using that same approach, it serves as what many have used, a “good enough” data point to access a policyholder’s risk and intelligence on how a policy should be priced.